 In this extraordinary time, all of us are making unprecedented sacrifices to ensure the safety of our families and our communities.
 For 56 years the Red Lodge Music Festival’s first priority always has been the health and safety of our students, our world-class faculty, and the Red Lodge community.
-With that priority uppermost in their minds, the Board of Directors will be meeting in late January to decide if it will be safe to run the Festival this year.
+With that priority uppermost in their minds, the Board of Directors met in February and decided once again that we must cancel the 2021 festival.

 In this difficult year, we are also saddened at the passing of long-time faculty member Sandy Mauchley.

 It is with great sadness that we announce the death of Sandra Mauchley (Moscow, Idaho), born in Spokane, Washington, who passed away on May 17, 2020, at the age of 80, leaving to mourn family and friends.
 Leave a sympathy message to the family on the memorial page of Sandra Mauchley to pay them a last tribute.
 You may also light a candle in honor of Sandra Mauchley.